 Supporting communities as they use their own knowledge to assess, monitor, and manage important animals, plants, and landscapes.

-Helping communities to identify and monitor their own economic, social, and health priorities.
+Helping communities to identify and monitor their own economic and social priorities.

 Impact and benefit agreement (IBA) negotiation